cogeotiff/rio-tiler/docs/readers.md

 #### Global Options

-`COGReader` accepts several options which will be forwarded to the `rio_tiler.reader._read` function (low level function accessing the data):
+`COGReader` accepts several options which will be forwarded to the `rio_tiler.reader.read` function (low level function accessing the data):

 - **nodata**: Overwrite the nodata value (or set if not present)
 - **unscale**: Apply internal rescaling factors